Will Otero County, New Mexico, Become The Nation's High Level

 Do El Paso, Texas, Dell City, Texas, Hudspeth County, Texas know about the risks to their water?
 The Borehole plan calls for multiple penetrations of the aquifer, with no independent oversight of the drilling.
 Texas has been excluded from all public meetings.

 Ask questions and SPEAK UP or the DOE will assume you consent.
 See my “Who Do You Call” page for contacts (HERE)

-Otero County Commissioner Lori Bies was ask about her position on the Commissions proposed “non-support” resolution (It did not pass):
+Otero County Commissioner Lori Bies was ask about her position on the Commissions proposed “non-support” resolution (It did not pass).
+She states:

-“If, in fact, this location is not the chosen sight, we put ourselves in a position where the property owner and come back on the county and then we have another litigation situation”
+“If, in fact, this location is not the chosen site, we put ourselves in a position where the property owner and come back on the county and then we have another litigation situation”

 Salt Basin Deep Borehole Research Project, What’s to know?

 – Private property rights.